gustafe/aoc2022/README.md

 I use Perl for all the solutions.

-Most assume the input data is in a file called \`input.txt\` in the same directory as the file.
+Most assume the input data is in a file called `input.txt` in the same directory as the file.

+## TODO

+- Publish day 14

 ## Solution comments in reverse order

-Running score: 23 / 26
+Running score: 25 / 28

+TODO: publish code

+Score: 2

 ### Day 13: Distress Signal